cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 * The blockchain elements.
 * The network elements.

-Time to assemble them into Compose.
+Time to assemble them in Compose.

 ### The executables that run